 To be a successful seller on Amazon, you can’t operate on hunches—you need to rely on accurate tools to make data-driven decisions.
-While tools are completely necessary, over one third of Amazon sellers say that having the right software and information is essential to a profitable Amazon business.
+While tools aren’t completely necessary, over one half of Amazon sellers say that having the right software and information is essential to a profitable Amazon business.

 In this post, we’ll walk you through the main features, benefits, and pricing plans for both Jungle Scout and AmazeOwl while providing a non-biased, side-by-side comparison so you can choose the best tool for your Amazon business.

 Data Accuracy: Jungle Scout or AmazeOwl

 Tools like Jungle Scout and AmazeOwl must provide sellers with accurate data when offering insights on profitability.
 If not, then sellers risk their hard-earned money on products that may not sell.

 Jungle Scout has the longest-running history of data aggregation and analysis among competing software and is the leading Amazon business management platform in data accuracy—and we can back that up.